ME-ICA/tedana/docs/building_decision_trees.rst

     an error when these metrics are not found.
 One might want to calculate a new metric if the metric uses only a subset of the components based on previous classifications.
-This does make interpretation of results more confusing, but, since this functionality is part of the tedana_v0.013 and meica decision trees, it is included.
+This does make interpretation of results more confusing, but, since this functionality is part of the tedana_orig and meica decision trees, it is included.

 - intermediate_classifications
     A list of intermediate classifications (i.e. "provisionalaccept",